LuciaLicakova/coconut-contextual/README.md

 ## Citation
-If you use this code base in your research, please cite our paper with the following BibTex entry:
+If you use this code base in your research, please cite the original paper with the following BibTex entry:
 ```bibtex
 @article{hao2024training,
   title={Training Large Language Models to Reason in a Continuous Latent Space},